Excerpt from the government of Ontario’s ‘Newsroom’

 - Part XVIII (Reprisal).”

-Fortune Computers Inc. was also found guilty of a violation of the ESA, section 132 which states,
+Fortune Computers Inc. was also found guilty of a contravention of the ESA, section 132 which states,

 “A person who contravenes this Act or the regulations or fails to comply with an order, direction or other requirement under this Act or the regulations is guilty of an offence and on conviction is liable,